scikit-build/scikit-build-core/README.md

 - [meson-python][]: A meson-based build backend; has some maintainer overlap with scikit-build-core.
 - [maturin][]: A build backend for Rust projects, using Cargo.
-- [enscons][]: A SCons based backend, not very actively developed (it predates all the others in modern standard support!)
+- [enscons][]: A SCons based backend, not very actively developed (but it predates all the others in modern standard support!)

 If you don't need a binary build, you don't need to use a binary build backend!
 There are some very good Python build backends; we recommend [hatchling][] as a